-On May 712, 20192020, the shareholders at the General Meeting designated our board of directors as the corporate body competent to issue shares under the Option Plan (up to a maximum of 4% of the outstanding capital of Company at the date of the General Meeting) and to limit or exclude pre-emptive rights of shareholders for such shares and option rights to subscribe for shares with the prior consent of the majority of the non-executive directors for a period of 18 months.
-On May 712, 20192020, the shareholders at the General Meeting designated our board of directors as the corporate body competent to issue additional shares and grant rights to subscribe for shares up to a maximum of 10% of the outstanding capital of Company at the date of the General Meeting) and to limit or exclude pre-emptive rights of shareholders for such shares with the prior consent of the majority of the non-executive directors for a period of 18 months.
+On May 12, 2020, the shareholders at the General Meeting designated our board of directors as the corporate body competent to issue shares under the Option Plan up to a maximum of 4% of the outstanding capital at the date of the general meeting and to limit or exclude pre-emptive rights of shareholders for such shares and option rights to subscribe for shares with the prior consent of the majority of the non-executive directors for a period of 18 months.
+On May 12, 2020, the shareholders at the General Meeting designated our board of directors as the corporate body competent to issue additional shares and grant rights to subscribe for shares up to a maximum of 10% of the outstanding capital at the date of the general meeting, and to limit or exclude pre-emptive rights of shareholders for such shares with the prior consent of the majority of the non-executive directors for a period of 18 months.

-In its resolutionaddition, on May 12, 2020, the shareholders at the General Meeting restricted the competency of designated our board of directors under this second authorization as regards the issue of shares and the grant of rights to subscribe for shares to a maximum of 20% of our total issued and outstanding share capital as at the day of that meeting.
-The purpose of this authorization is to allow the board of directors the general flexibility as the corporate body competent to issue additional shares as and when the need may arise or an opportunity would present itself, including to issue shares and grant rights to subscribe for shares up to a maximum of 10% of the outstanding capital of Company at the date of the General Meeting) for a period starting on May 12, 2020 and ending on 31 December 2020, for the purpose of a possible public offering of such shares and to limit or exclude pre-emptive rights of shareholders for such shares for the purpose of the admission to listing and trading of securities in our capital on Nasdaq and/or Euronext with the prior consent of the majority of the non-executive directors.
-While there is no current intention to benefit any specific person with this authorization to restrict the pre-emptive rights in whole or in part, including for the benefit of specific persons.
+In addition, on May 12, 2020, the shareholders at the General Meeting designated our board of directors as the corporate body competent to issue additional shares and grant rights to subscribe for shares up to a maximum of 10% of the outstanding share capital of the Company at the date of the general meeting, for a period starting on May 12, 2020, and ending on December 31, 2020, for the purpose of a possible public offering of such shares and to limit or exclude pre-emptive rights of shareholders for such shares with the prior consent of the majority of the non-executive directors.
+While there is no current intention to benefit any specific person with this authorization to restrict the pre-emptive rights of the existing shareholders, when using this authorization the board will be able to restrict the pre-emptive rights in whole or in part, including for the benefit of specific persons.
 The board's ability to restrict the pre-emptive rights in whole or in part could be used by the board as a potential anti-takeover measure, although there is currently no likely scenario in which we expect that such ability would be used as an anti-takeover measure.